-- Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate must submit the Panthera application before completing 6 credits in the certificate sequence and pay required application fee.
+- Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate should complete and submit the Panthera application before completing 6 credits in the certificate sequence and pay the required application fee.

-Students are strongly advised to consult with the DGS periodically to ensure they stay on the right track towards the completion of the certificate.
+Students are strongly advised to consult with the DGS periodically to ensure they stay on track towards the completion of the certificate.

-The Graduate Certificate in Women’s & Gender Studies requires completion of 15 credits in approved courses with an overall GPA of 3.0.
+The Graduate Certificate in Women’s and Gender Studies requires completion of 15 credits in approved courses with an overall GPA of 3.0.
 The following are required: